-An Autoquip design team worked closely with the equipment integration company that sold the lift – specifically, its technical review board – to clarify all equipment specifications, installation concerns, and various code requirements.
-A vertical reciprocating conveyor (VRC) from our Freightlift family of mechanically-actuated VRCs was identified as the best solution for this application for the following reasons: 1) operates clean, free of any hydraulic fluids, 2) is designed hold elevated positions for extended periods of time without drifting down, 3) utilizes a mechanically-synchronized lifting chain design that can accommodate extremely wide carriages – keeping the carriage extremely level during raising and lowering.
+An Autoquip design team worked closely with the equipment integration company that sold the lift, specifically its technical review board to clarify all equipment specifications, installation concerns, and various code requirements.
+A mechanically-actuated VRC was identified as the best solution for this application for the following reasons: 1) operates clean, free of any hydraulic fluids, 2) is designed hold elevated positions for extended periods of time without drifting down, 3) utilizes a mechanically-synchronized lifting chain design that can accommodate extremely wide carriages – keeping the carriage extremely level during raising and lowering.

 Approach ramps were hinged to the side of each lift carriage and powered up into a vertical, stored position by an on-board mechanical winch when loading was complete and prior to lift operation.
 Wheel stops were also attached to the surface of the carriage deck to limit the movement of wheeled loads, as the carriage was being raised and lowered.
 The lifts were also equipped with free-fall arrest devices that would completely stop the descent of a lift in the unlikely event of a catastrophic lifting chain failure.
 And finally, all welded connections were re-designed to be bolted connections per the customer’s requirement.
 The end user is completely satisfied with this clean and reliable material lift solution, and the state has also inspected and approved these lifts for production.